-Thomas E. Spurgeon was elected by the Purdue Alumni Association in 2005 to serve as one of three alumni trustees.
-He is currently chairman of the Board, having been elected by his fellow trustees in 2013 to succeed Keith J. Krach.
+Thomas Spurgeon was elected by the Purdue Alumni Association in 2005 to serve as one of three alumni trustees and is currently vice chairman of the board.
 Spurgeon is an entrepreneur who built companies throughout the United States and most recently served as president and CEO of Lincoln Office in Peoria, Illinois, one of the country's largest distributors of Steelcase furniture.
-He is now a consultant to the company, which he sold in 2001.
+He is now a consultant to the company.

-Spurgeon is a native of Columbus, Indiana and graduated from the Purdue University Industrial Management program in 1961.
-Following military service, he earned an MBA from Indiana University and also graduated from the Stanford University Executive Program.
+Spurgeon is a native of Columbus, Indiana and graduated from the Purdue University Industrial Management program in 1961 as a Distinguished Military Graduate.
+Following military service, he earned an MBA from Indiana University and was honored as a member of the Beta Gamma Sigma international honor society, and then completed the Stanford University Executive Program.
 This education provided the foundation for a variety of business opportunities, beginning with Cummins Engine Company.
-He developed his entrepreneurial interest while serving in two wholly owned subsidiaries of Cummins, and his last position with the company was General Manager, Sales and Service, North America.
-These experiences led to consecutive ownership and management of three companies -- Gott Corporation, COSCO, and Lincoln Office.
+He developed his entrepreneurial interest while serving in two wholly owned subsidiaries of Cummins, and his last position with the company was General Manager of Sales and Service, North America.
+These experiences led to consecutive ownership and management of three companies — Gott Corporation, COSCO and Lincoln Office.

 During his career, Spurgeon has served on various corporate and community boards.
-Presently, he also serves on two corporate boards and is a trustee for Methodist Hospital in Peoria, Illinois.
-He has also served on the Board of Trustees of Bradley University, the advisory board for the Indiana University School of Business, and has been an instructor at both Indiana University and Bradley University.
+Presently, he serves on two corporate boards and is a trustee for Methodist Hospital in Peoria, Illinois.
+He has also served on the Board of Trustees of Bradley University and the advisory board for the Indiana University School of Business, and he has been an instructor at both Indiana University and Bradley University.
 Spurgeon continues to be active with his fraternity, Phi Gamma Delta, as well.

-His service to Purdue includes membership on the Campaign for Purdue steering committee and Purdue Athletic Advisory Council.
-He also served on the executive committee of the Purdue Alumni Association Board of Directors and chaired its Strategic Planning Task Force.
-In addition, Spurgeon served as president of the Peoria PAA club and chairman of the Central Illinois PAA.
-In 2002, he received the President's Council Distinguished Pinnacle Award and in October 2008, he received the Purdue Alumni Citizenship Award.
+Mr. Spurgeon's service to Purdue has included membership on the 2000-2007 Campaign for Purdue steering committee and the Purdue Athletic Advisory Council.
+He also serves on the executive committee of the Purdue Alumni Association Board of Directors and has chaired its Strategic Planning Task Force.
+In addition, Spurgeon served as president of the Purdue Alumni Club of Peoria and chairman of the Purdue Alumni Club of Central Illinois.
+In 2002, he received the President's Council Distinguished Pinnacle Award, and in October 2008, he received the Purdue Alumni Citizenship Award.